quokka-astro/quokka/README.md

 Total Test time (real) = 353.77 sec
 ```
 ### AMD GPUs
 Compile with `-DAMReX_GPU_BACKEND=HIP`.
 Requires ROCm 5.2.0 or newer.
 Quokka has been tested on MI100 and MI250X GPUs.

 ### Intel GPUs
 Not tested.
+You can attempt this by compiling with `-DAMReX_GPU_BACKEND=SYCL`.
 Please start a Discussion if you encounter issues on Intel GPUs.

 ## Building a specific test problem
 By default, all available test problems will be compiled.
 If you only want to build a specific problem, you can list all of the available CMake targets: